Back to blogs

 Intro

-Hi, I'm Owen, a full-stack developer from Ireland with over four years of hands-on experience building personal and client full-stack projects some times more complex than others, and the occasional AI project.
-This post is about how I got here: college during COVID, a remote bootcamp, side projects like the one that won a Codecademy AI Bootcamp, and what keeps me motivated to ship and learn in public.
+Hi, I'm Owen, a full-stack developer from Ireland with over four years of hands-on experience building personal and commissioned projects and the occasional AI project.
+This post is about how I got here: from college during COVID to award-winning work created at bootcamps, and what keeps me motivated to ship and exhibit my learning process online.

 Short story

-I have met some amazing people in the tech community that have helped me and supported me but ive also met some people that have been toxic and have been a negative influence on my life, which is why I'm not afraid to speak my mind and share my thoughts and opinions.
+I have met an abundance of amazing people in my time in tech and I've done what I can to meet my critics with humility and learn from them, which is why I'm not afraid to speak my mind and share my thoughts and opinions.

 I've always learned best by doing, and most of what I use day to day came from working on projects and figuring things out hands-on.